 How to Fix “http 500 error” EAC/OWA Exchange Server

-In this article will check the different methods to resolve Exchange admin center http 500 internal server error quickly.
+In this article, we will check the different methods to resolve the Exchange admin center HTTP 500 internal server error quickly.

-Search a lot and ends up with several possible solutions to fix this issue.
+Search extensively and end up with several possible solutions to resolve this issue.

 Method 1:

-Check the below groups which denied the ms-Exch-EPI-Token-Serialization user right:
+Check the groups below that denied the ms-Exch-EPI-Token-Serialization user right:

 • Domain Admins